 She filled the tin bath for me, stoking up the fire in the range to get enough warm water ready for a good soak, blethering the whole time, asking questions ten to the dozen.
 Her laughter and chatter enveloped me and made me feel safe and loved.
 The pleasure I felt in that bath in front of the fire, the feeling of clean warm water lapping over my legs and red swollen feet is almost indescribable.
 I enjoyed the sensation of warm water trickling down my face as she poured it over my head from a large enamel jug.
 I will never forget that bath.

-She even managed to clean up my uniform quite a bit, how she managed it I dinnae ken.
+She even managed to clean up my uniform quite a bit, how she managed it I dinae ken.

-I had 6 days leave in total, but two of those had been spent travelling.
-I think I mostly slept while I was hame.
-I thoroughly enjoyed home cooking, hot food, fresh milk and butter, and tea that didnae taste like petrol.
-To lie in a clean fresh bed, with a soft pillow and with no fear, no shells guns or rats was like a dream come true.
-A braw dream from which I didnae want to wake up.
+I had six days' leave in total, but two of those had been spent traveling.
+I mostly slept while I was home.
+I thoroughly enjoyed home cooking, hot food, fresh milk and butter, and tea that did not taste like petrol.
+To lie in a clean fresh bed, with a soft pillow, and with no fear, no shells guns, or rats was like a dream come true.
+A braw dream from which I did not want to wake up.

-I can hear the whistle blowing, this is it, in a strange way I am relieved, the waiting and wondering has been agony.
+I can hear the whistle blowing, this is it, in a strange way I am relieved, the waiting and wondering have been agony.
 I am lucky enough to have a ladder, some of the boys will need to scramble up and over the parapets as best as they can.
 It is confusing and chaotic.
-The sound of artillery, explosions, shouting, machine guns the wind has changed direction, we are being gassed with our own stuff.
+With the sound of artillery, explosions, shouting, and machine guns, the wind has changed direction, we are being gassed with our own stuff.
 It is hell on earth, unbelievable chaos.
 The lad beside me has had half his head blown off.
 Many of the boys have already removed their masks not realising that the gas meant for Gerry is now assaulting us with its deadly noxious fumes.
 An obviously unprejudiced wind wafting our own stuff right back at us.
 Lads were coughing, vomiting, all the while getting shot and blown to bits.
-Carnage, pure and simple, slaughter confusion and carnage.
+Carnage.
+Slaughter and confusion.

-(Long afterwards I was to learn that ‘The Piper of Loos’ as he became known, was Daniel Laidlaw of the 7th Battalion of The Kings Own Scottish Borderers.
-Apparently, his lieutenant could see the battalion was struggling and being immobilised by the heavy artillery and gas and called out ‘For Gods sake, Laidlaw, pipe them together ‘Daniel did as he was bid and even carried on piping even after he was wounded by shrapnel in the left leg and ankle.)
+(Long afterward I was to learn that ‘The Piper of Loos’ as he became known, was Daniel Laidlaw of the 7th Battalion of The Kings Own Scottish Borderers.)
+The piper's lieutenant saw that the battalion was struggling and being immobilised by the heavy artillery and gas and called out ‘For God's sake, Laidlaw, pipe them together ‘Daniel did as he was told ( and even carried on piping even after he was wounded by shrapnel in the left leg and ankle.)

 I knew that those of us fortunate enough to survive this massacre could expect to spend countless nights clearing the bodies.
 Dragging what had been our friends or what was left of them into shell holes, laying a light covering of earth on top of them, removing identity discs and any belongings ready to send home to loved ones.
 Recording each name vigilantly and with reverence.